Jubilee Street, Hong Kong

-Central Market, at the corner of Des Voeux Road Central and Jubilee Street, Hong Kong.
+Central Market, on the corner of Des Voeux Road Central and Jubilee Street, Hong Kong.

-Jubilee Street (租庇利街) is a historical main street with a length of approximately 190 meters in Central, Hong Kong Island, Hong Kong.
+Jubilee Street (租庇利街) is a historical main street with a length of approximately 190 metres (623 ft) in Central, Hong Kong Island.
 Jubilee Street was named for the 50th anniversary of Queen Victoria's reign in 1887.

 History

-The street used to run along the waterfront and the street was also known for the Jubilee Street Pier.
-The pier was demolished in 1994 following further land reclamation.
+The street originally ran along the waterfront, and housed the United Pier, which was better known to locals as the Jubilee Street Pier, owing to its location.
+The pier was controversially demolished in 1994 following further land reclamation.

 Features

-The street links Queen's Road Central, Des Voeux Road Central and Connaught Road Central.
+The street links Queen's Road Central, Des Voeux Road Central, and Connaught Road Central.
 Central Market and the headquarters of Hang Seng Bank are located there.
-One of the entrance of The Center leads to the street.
+One of the entrances to The Center is situated on Jubilee Street.